Browse through the Napier City Council policies or use the search function to find a specific policy.

 This policy provides clear guidance to the public and Council staff involved in the administration of the Dog Control Act 1996.
 It sets out a variety of mechanisms that will be used in the day to day activity of dog control in Napier City.

 Under the above legislation, Napier City Council has a duty to protect and manage risks to the potable water it supplies to residents and customers.
 The use of fire hydrants connected to the water supply system can pose a risk to the quality and quantity of water supplied to residents and customers.
 This policy outlines the measures taken to manage: • the risk of contamination (quality) to Napier City’s potable water supply from those using fire hydrants. • the quantity of water taken from fire hydrant in order to reduce or eliminate pressure variations in the wider water system • risk and damage to the water supply system.
-Please refer to the 'forms' section of the Napier City Council website for an Application for Permit to Take Water.

 The primary purpose of footpaths is pedestrian movement which is referred to in this document as "pedestrian-priority".
 Footpaths can be used for a variety of other activities such as outdoor cafe seating, signs, retail displays and street performances.
 These activities contribute to the character and vibrancy of our public spaces, but they can also be in conflict with the safe and efficient movement of pedestrians.
 The Footpath Management Policy provides rules for activities which may be licensed on all Napier's footpaths and it reinforces the pedestrian-priority principle.